warriordog/ActivityPubSharp/PROGRESS.md

   - [ ] IRI
 - [x] Casts and operators
 - [ ] Extensibility - custom properties
+- [ ] Replace string URLs with URI type (not quite correct, but close enough and we get free validation)
+- [ ] Find and implement any missing Range<> types

 Serialization
 - [ ] Parser